helmholtz-analytics/heat/README.md

 # Support Channels

-We use [GitHub Discussions](https://github.com/helmholtz-analytics/heat/discussions) as a forum for questions about Heat.
+Go ahead and ask questions on [GitHub Discussions](https://github.com/helmholtz-analytics/heat/discussions).
 If you found a bug or miss a feature, then please file a new [issue](https://github.com/helmholtz-analytics/heat/issues/new/choose).
+You can also get in touch with us on [Mattermost](https://mattermost.hzdr.de/signup_user_complete/?id=3sixwk9okpbzpjyfrhen5jpqfo) (sign up with your GitHub credentials).
+Once you log in, you can introduce yourself on the `Town Square` channel.

 # Contribution guidelines